Free tax support! Reduce stress this tax season with help from Mac’s Money Centre

 What medical expenses can I claim?

-You can deduct medical premiums and expenses that your insurance didn’t cover.
+You can deduct medical premiums and expenses that your insurance didn’t cover (commonly known as “out of pocket”).
+Examples can include dental expenses, prescriptions and medical apparatus.
+Please refer to the Canada Revenue Agency (CRA) for more details on all the types of eligible expenses and what documentation is needed.
 If you have a complicated medical condition leading to many expenses, email us at money@mcmaster.ca.
 We’ll help you identify which costs you can claim.

 Yes.
 You must have a receipt from the day-care provider.
 The parent with the lower income must be the one to claim.

-Benefits (GST/HST, Ontario Trillium Grant, Climate Action Incentive Grant)
+Benefits (GST/HST, Ontario Trillium Grant, Canada Carbon Rebate)

 I know that individuals and families with lower incomes are eligible for these benefits.
 What’s the eligible income range?